 If we are going to meet our net-zero emissions targets, increase spend with our diverse communities, and meet new legislative requirements like US Federal Section 889, the entire supply chain must be examined.
 Organizations will need integrated systems and connections to rich data sources to track performance against ESG goals and get actionable insights into the opportunities of redirecting spend towards sustainable and diverse suppliers.

-At Robobai, we help organizations meet their corporate and social commitments by providing insights into how and where they're spending money and delivering real-time actionable intelligence into the social and ethical risks and spend opportunities in their supply chain.
+At RobobAI, we help organizations meet their corporate and social commitments by providing insights into how and where they're spending money and delivering real-time actionable intelligence into the social and ethical risks and spend opportunities in their supply chain.

 Connect with us to learn more about the potential risks and ethical implications of the decisions you're making and see how our intelligent KYS 360 platform can transform your entire supplier network.